 Cloud Vulnerability DB

-Google has released Chrome version 137.0.7151.68/.69 for Windows and Mac, and version 137.0.7151.68 for Linux to address this vulnerability.
+Google has released patches in Chrome version 137.0.7151.68 for Windows and Linux, and version 137.0.7151.69 for macOS.
 The issue was initially mitigated on May 28, 2025, through a configuration change pushed to the Stable channel across all Chrome platforms.
-Users are strongly advised to update their browsers immediately by navigating to Settings > About Chrome to verify and install the latest version (Chrome Release, Security Online).
+Users are strongly advised to update their browsers immediately.
+The vulnerability also affects other Chromium-based browsers such as Microsoft Edge, Brave, Opera, and Vivaldi, which are expected to release their respective patches (Help Net Security).

 Source: This report was generated using AI